ianrenton/planesailing-server/README.md

 3. Rather than just reporting tracks' last known locations, clients may wish to "dead reckon" their current position and update the display with that more often than every 10 seconds.
 Because the server and client's clocks may not match, the server provides a "time" field (milliseconds since UNIX epoch) in every response.
 The position data for each track has a time field too.
 The combination of these can be used to determine how old the track's data is without having to use the local system clock.

 Clients are of course free to set their own policies about what tracks to show and hide, how to present the data, etc. If you are writing your own client or fork of Plane/Sailing, I am happy to receive pull requests to add new data into the API.

-## To Do List

-* Finish APRS support - may require additions to javAPRSlib to support course, speed etc. Currently hampered by low volume of APRS traffic here and lack of a handheld transmitter I can use for testing